joeraut/latex2image-web/README.md

 Version 6 and onwards should suffice; I made use of v10.14.2.

-After cloning or downloading this project, run:
+After cloning or downloading this project, run the following to install local dependencies from npm:

 ```
 cd latex2image-web/